Bali with Kids

 Take your port-a-cot for peace of mind.
 Some hotels may provide them but they won’t meet Australian safety standards.
 Everything else you need you can hire from Bali Baby Hire (this isn’t sponsored by them I swear!
 I have just used them and found them to be great.
 They are run by Australia’s so they are across safety standards and what Australian mums expect.)

 Car seats- they are not required in Bali but I certainly wanted one.
 Some hotels have them but you can also hire them and they will be delivered to your villa or hotel and installed in the car before they pick you up from the airport.
-If you are using taxis though you’ll have to go car seat free.
+If you are using taxis or GoJek though you'll have to go car seat free.

 What food/ nappies/ medicine do I need to bring?